GenSpectrum/LAPIS/docs/arc42/03_system_scope_and_context.md

 **Sequence data on disk**

 Preprocessing:
-- original data most likely provided by GISAID/Genbank
+- original data most likely provided by Genbank
-- original data must be preprocessed (by for example Nextstrain), which includes the following steps
+- original data must be preprocessed (for example by Nextstrain), which includes the following steps
     - align nucleotide data
     - assign amino acids
     - determine insertions